-The IRD would issue the very first Profit Tax Return (PTR) of the company approximately after 18 months of incorporation.
-The subsequent Profit Tax Returns would be issued every 12 months after that.
+The IRD would issue the very first Profits Tax Return (PTR) of the company approximately after 18 months of incorporation.
+The subsequent Profits Tax Returns would be issued every 12 months after that.
 The company is obligated to fill and submit the Profits Tax Return.

 The PTR is normally issued in April or May after the fiscal year in Hong Kong (31st of March) has concluded, and is due within one month after issuance.
 This can be extended up to 6 months upon request by the company to the IRD.

 Even if the company conducts business outside of Hong Kong, it still needs to provide it’s accounts to be submitted to the Hong Kong Government, and request for a profits tax exemption.
 This Hong Kong Tax filing is given with a set of audited account to the IRD to figure out the amount of tax necessary to pay in respect of the basis period.